c0dejump/HawkScan/README.md

 > Tips:
     -r                    Recursive dir/files
     -s SUBDOMAINS         Subdomain tester
-    --js                  For try to found keys or token in the javascript page --nfs                 Not the first step of scan during the first running (waf, vhosts, wayback etc...)
+    --js                  For try to found keys, token, sensitive endpoints... in the javascript page --nfs                 Not the first step of scan during the first running (waf, vhosts, wayback etc...)
     --ffs                 Force the first step of scan during the first running (waf, vhosts, wayback etc...)
     --notify              For receveid notify when the scan finished (only work on linux)